Do you want to know which energy company has been ranked the best in 2019? Then look no further.

 2 – Spark Energy

-Spark Energy was rated as the second worst energy this time round.
+Spark Energy was rated as the second worst energy supplier this time round.
 It scored three stars for its value for money, and just two stars for every other category.
 It received an overall customer score of 52%.
 One of the biggest complaints was poor customer service over the phone, which often involved long waiting times.
 Spark Energy ceased trading in November 2018 but was taken over by Ovo Energy, who carried on using the Spark brand name and their customer service staff.

 3 – npower